-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact II.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significan t Impact No Impact II.
 AG GRICULTURE AND FOREST RESOURCES.
-Would the project: incorporation a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Important (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non- agricultural use? $\boxtimes$ b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ c) Conflict with existing zoning for, or cause rezoning of, forest land as defined in Public Resources Code Section 12220(g), timberland as defined in Public Resources Code Section 4526, or timberland zoned Timberland Production as defined in Government Code Section 51104(g)? d) Result in the loss of forest land or conversion of forest land to non-forest use in a manner that will significantly affect timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, or other public benefits? $\boxtimes$ e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use? $\boxtimes$ a/b/e. exi adj site cor Far pui not e proposed project will not convert any Farmland to a non-agricul sting agricultural uses, and will not conflict with any agriculture u accent parcels in its production of wine.
-The proposed project would be is zoned as Agricultural Preserve (AP).
-The project site is not de hversion of Prime Farmland, Unique Farmland or Farmland of Statev rmland Map 2002 prepared by the California Department of Conse rsuant to the Farmland Mapping and Monitoring Program of the Calif t conflict with existing zoning for agricultural uses.
-General Plan Ag d AG/LU-13 recognize wineries, and any use consistent with the W nery, as agriculture. se.
-The winer not result in any esignated Prime vide Important a rvation District, fornia Resource ricultural Preser y uses the grape y removal of any v Farmland and w s shown on the Na Division of Land s Agency.
-The pr vation and Land V es from vineya vineyard.
-The ould not resul apa County Im Resource Pro oposed projec Jse policies A ards on project t in the portant tection, t would G/LU-2 c/d.
-The project site is zoned Agricultural Preserve (AP), which allows wineries and modifications to wineries upon grant of a use permit.
-According to the Napa County Environmental resource maps (based on the following layers - Sensitive Biotic Oak Woodlands, Riparian Woodland Forest and Coniferous Forest) the project site does not contain Coniferous Forest- Ponderosa Pine or Douglas Fir species specifically.
-No construction or physical improvements are proposed as part of the project.
-As a result there would be no removal of any Ponderosa Pines or Douglas Firs from the property.
-Therefore, the proposed project
+1 Would the project: moorporation timpuot a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Important (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non- agricultural use? \boxtimes b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes C) Conflict with existing zoning for, or cause rezoning of, forest land as defined in Public Resources Code Section 12220(g), timberland as defined in Public Resources Code Section 4526, or timberland zoned Timberland Production as defined in Government Code Section 51104(g)? d) Result in the loss of forest land or conversion of forest land to non-forest use in a manner that will significantly affect timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, or other public benefits? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use? \boxtimes a/b/e. , , c/d.
+The project site is zoned Agricultural Watershed (AW), which allows wineries upon grant of a use permit.
+According to the Napa County Environmental resource maps (based on the following layers - Sensitive Biotic Oak Woodlands, Riparian Woodland Forest and Coniferous Forest) approximately the western half of the project site does contain Coniferous Forest-Ponderosa Pine and Douglas Fir species specifically.
+No project improvements would result in the removal of any Ponderosa Pines or Douglas Firs from the property, as all project improvements will occur in previously disturbed space.
+Therefore, the

-&lt;sup>1 "Forest land" is defined by the State as "land that can support 10-percent native tree cover of any species, including hardwoods, under natural conditions, and that allows for management of one or more forest resources, including timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, and other public benefits."
+1 "Forest land" is defined by the State as "land that can support 10-percent native tree cover of any species, including hardwoods, under natural conditions, and that allows for management of one or more forest resources, including timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, and other public benefits."
 (Public Resources Code Section 12220(g)) The Napa County General Plan anticipates and does not preclude conversion of some "forest land" to agricultural use, and the program-level EIR for the 2008 General Plan Update analyzed the impacts of up to 12,500 acres of vineyard development between 2005 and 2030, with the assumption that some of this development would occur on "forest land."
 In that analysis specifically, and in the County's view generally, the conversion of forest land to agricultural use would constitute a potentially significant impact only if there were resulting significant impacts to sensitive species, biodiversity, wildlife movement, sensitive biotic communities listed by the California Department of Fish and Wildlife, water quality, or other environmental resources addressed in this checklist.

-will not conflict with existing zoning for, or cause rezoning of forest land, timberland, or timberland zoned Timberland Production.
+proposed project will not conflict with existing zoning for, or cause rezoning of forest land, timberland, or timberland zoned Timberland Production.